Private Links for AWS and Azure

 Examples:

-1. Create the Service endpoint.
+1. Create the endpoint service.

 • For the option Require acceptance for endpoint, select Acceptance required.